oracle-livelabs/adb/adb-loki/configure-and-push/configure-and-push.md

 ## Task 4: Backfill Historical Alert Log Entries

-The alert log watermark initializes to `SYSTIMESTAMP - 5 MINUTE`, so only new entries are captured by default.
-On ADB-D, alert log entries are infrequent — to see historical entries for testing, reset the watermark:
+The alert log watermark is initialized to `SYSTIMESTAMP - INTERVAL '5' MINUTE`, so only newly generated entries are captured by default.
+Because alert log activity is infrequent on Autonomous AI Database, you may not see any entries immediately after enabling collection.
+To view historical entries for testing or validation purposes, reset the watermark as shown below:

 1. Reset the alert log watermark to capture the last 7 days: